Hotspot Instance¶

 - When VLANs are configured, the switch port connecting to the physical LAN interface must be configured as a trunk port with 802.1Q VLAN tagging

-Each hotspot instance provides:
+Each hotspot instance combines the following key functions:

 - DHCP Server — Issues IP addresses to client devices (unless DHCP relay is configured)